 Believe it or not, sour cream and scrabbled eggs may sound like a weird combination, but it makes them much creamier fluffier.

-If you’re familiar with adding milk to your scrambled eggs, it’s the same concept.
+If you’re familiar with adding milk or buttermilk to your scrambled eggs, it’s the same concept.

 A good rule of thumb is to use about one tablespoon of sour cream per egg.